Table of contents

 What is the Camera Module?

-The Camera Module is a small PCB that connects to the CSI-2 camera port on the Raspberry Pi using a short ribbon cable.
-It provides connectivity for a camera capable of capturing still images or video recordings.
-The Camera Module connects to the Image System Pipeline (ISP) in the Raspberry Pi's SoC, where the incoming camera data is processed and eventually converted to an image or video on the SD card (or other storage).
-You can read more about the Camera Module here.
-It's the only camera that is compatible with the Raspberry Pi.
+The Raspberry Pi Camera Modules are small PCB's that connects to the CSI-2 camera port on the Raspberry Pi using a short ribbon cable.
+They provide connectivity for a camera capable of capturing still images or video recordings.
+The Camera Modules connect to the Image System Pipeline (ISP) in the Raspberry Pi's SoC, where the incoming camera data is processed and eventually converted to an image or video on the SD card (or other storage).
+You can read more about the Camera Modules here.

 What model of camera does the Camera Module use?